Rotational effects in quark stars: comparing different models: Final Remarks and Conclusions

 \section{Final Remarks and Conclusions}

-This work presents a comparative analysis of rotating strange stars using two representative EOSs: the DDQM model and the vector MIT bag model.
-Our results (Tabs.~\ref{tabdd}--\ref{tabdd1}; Figs.~\ref{figmr}--\ref{figem}) show that rotation magnifies the intrinsic differences between these EOSs, offering a clear means of distinction between them.
-The MIT model, dominated by repulsive vector interactions, supports more massive and compact stars, reaching up to $3.3\,M_\odot$ compared with $\sim2.8\,M_\odot$ for the DDQM model.
-The vector MIT bag model configurations also sustain higher Keplerian frequencies ($\gtrsim1450~\mathrm{Hz}$), whereas the softer DDQM configuration, with larger radii, evolves close to their mass-shedding limit.
+This work presents a comparative analysis of rotating compact stars using two representative QM EOS: the DDQM model and the vector MIT bag model.
+Our results (Tabs.~\ref{tabdd}--\ref{tabdd1}; Figs.~\ref{figmr}--\ref{figem}) show that rotation amplifies the intrinsic differences between these EOSs, providing a potentially clearer means of distinguishing their astrophysical imprints.
+For models calibrated against the same astrophysical data, the stiffer vector MIT model supports more massive and compact stars, reaching gravitational masses of up to \(\sim 3.3\,M_\odot\), compared with \(\sim 2.8\,M_\odot\) for the DDQM model, and can sustain higher Keplerian frequencies (\(\gtrsim 1450\,\mathrm{Hz}\)).

-The diagnostic trends depend on mass: at the maximum mass, the MIT model yields higher moments of inertia and quadrupole moments, while at the canonical $1.4\,M_\odot$ mass, the more extended DDQM stars produce larger moments of inertia.
-Thus, massive, fast-spinning pulsars favor MIT-like EOS, whereas large-radius or high-inertia $1.4\,M_\odot$ pulsars point to a DDQM-like EOS.
-EOS stiffness also leaves measurable relativistic imprints.
-The polar redshift peaks at $Z_p \sim 0.88$ for MIT stars versus $\sim0.59$ for DDQM, and the latter's greater deformability may enhance their gravitational-wave emission from rotational instabilities.
-The energy decomposition further underpins this distinction, revealing a more pronounced self-bound character in the MIT EOS.
-Collectively, our results demonstrate that rotational data from multi-messenger astronomy will be important in determining the existence and properties of self-bound strange quark matter.

-The EOS-dependent rotational signatures identified in this work are directly testable with multimessenger observations.
-NICER mass--radius measurements of PSR J0030+0451 and PSR J0740+6620 can constrain stellar compactness and distinguish the more compact MIT sequences from the larger-radius DDQM configurations (as shown in \cref{figmr}), while an upcoming moment-of-inertia measurement for PSR J0737--3039A offers a complementary probe, since the DDQM model predicts larger $I$ at $1.4\,M_\odot$ whereas the MIT model yields larger $I$ only near the maximum mass (as shown in Tabs.~\ref{tabdd} and \ref{tabdd1}).
-Additionally, differences in quadrupole moments and rotational deformabilities may modify the I--Love--Q relations, providing gravitational-wave diagnostics for Advanced LIGO+, Virgo/KAGRA, and future detectors such as the Einstein Telescope or Cosmic Explorer.

-Finally, a joint analysis of mass, radius, spin frequency, moment of inertia, and quadrupole moment provides a robust framework for constraining the quark matter EOS.
-These multimessenger observations will critically test whether dense matter is better described by the stiff, repulsion-driven vector MIT bag model or the relatively softer, density-dependent quark mass behavior of the DDQM model.